archlinux/aur/README.md

 For busybox based initramfs, it is recommended to place it after any network related hook and before any blocking hook like `encrypt` or `encryptssh`

+### Tailscale SSH server

+The Tailscale daemon can run a builtin SSH server, if enabled, installing _dropbear_ or _tinyssh_ isn't required to access the node remotely.

+To enable it pass `--ssh` option like in: `setup-initcpio-tailscale -- --ssh`

+The main difference of the builtin SSH server to something like _dropbear_ or _tinyssh_ is that the former is only accessible over the tailnet, the node won't respond to local connections unless the client is also connected to the tailscale network.
+It is a good thing though.

 ## Security Considerations

 The *Tailscale node key* will be stored in plain text inside the initramfs.
 Even if the root filesystem is encrypted, remember that the initramfs isn't.